mhrimaz/AwesomeJavaFX/README.md

 - [TeamTreeHouse Build a JavaFX Application](https://teamtreehouse.com/library/build-a-javafx-application) - Learn JavaFX fundamentals , Event driven application development and Client based application layout.

 ## Talks
+- [The JavaFX Ecosystem](http://www.slideshare.net/aalmiray/the-javafx-ecosystem-63538844).
+A collection of Open Source libraries for building JavaFX applications.

 ## Articles
 - [JavaFX 8 Refcard](https://dzone.com/refcardz/javafx-8-1) - Gives you what you need to start using the powerful JavaFX 8 UI and graphics tool with code snippets and visual examples of shapes and controls.